Miracle1207/EconGym/document/Market Competition Issues/Q2-How-do-monopolies-affect-resources-and-welfare.md

 ### **1.3 Research Questions**

-This study uses an economic simulation platform to examine how monopolistic market structures affect resource allocation and household welfare, focusing on:
+This study uses an economic simulation platform to investigate the economic impacts of monopoly market structures, specifically examining:

+* **Household Consumption: ​**How does monopoly pricing reduce household purchasing power and overall consumption levels?
-* ​**Macroeconomic outcomes and inequality**​: How do monopoly markets influence overall output and wealth distribution?
+* **Wealth Distribution: ​**How do monopoly profits influence the concentration of income and wealth across households?
-* ​**Household income**​: Do household earnings increase or decrease under monopoly conditions?
+* ​**Social Welfare: ​**What is the net effect of monopolies on social welfare, considering losses in consumer surplus and deadweight loss?

 ### **1.4 Research Significance**